Travel the Country, Understand the Land

 Is it just about Australia?

 No way.
 Australian Studies is a global conversation and seeks to locate Australia in the region and the world.
 We celebrate the strength and diversity of Indigenous Australia and we explore the myriad cultures that inform a sense of Australian identity today.

 You can make Australian Studies part of your Study Abroad experience, take Australian Studies units at our Prato Campus near Florence and tour the Gallipoli battlefields as part of your degree.
 Australian Studies engages the world.

-- Offered at Monash Prato Centre, June/July ATS2387/3387 Beyond Gallipoli: Australians in Two World Wars This subject will earn you 12 credit points.
+- Offered at Monash Prato Centre, June/July ATS2387/3387 Beyond Gallipoli: Australians in the Great War This subject will earn you 12 credit points.
 It begins in Istanbul towards the end of June, includes 3 full days in that ancient and beautiful city.
 Then we journey to the Gallipoli Peninsula and reconstruct the battles of 1915.
 Over several days ...
 Read more

 - Gain an understanding of contemporary Australia while learning about study skills for your university career!
 The unit introduces students to the nature of study and enquiry in the Arts Faculty through a study of Australia.
 Students will learn, discuss, practice and receive feedback on academic skills of reading, writing, communicating ideas in discussion, critique and analysis, ...
 Read more